The Jewish LobbyThe largest single-issue lobby in the USA

-The Jewish Lobby consists primarily of the leaders of 477 Jewish organizations that lobby (advocate, promote, convince, pester, make one’s voice heard) at the Federal, state, and local levels to both government and society in support of the political/societal concerns of Judaism.
-These concerns involve all the activities associated with Israel and Zionism, including the unconditional political and military support for Israel by the US government and the countless funding methods used to transfer US government and citizen monies to Israel and its Jewish citizens; the legal definition and governmental/societal response to “antisemitism”; the political and/or dominant roles played by Jews in government and society; the control of the public debate on such concerns via the formulation of a Jewish public narrative; the control of what is politically correct in such a debate; the passage of laws deemed necessary to protect Jews as a group separate from all other US groups; and many others.
+Most notable of these other concerns involve the legal definition and governmental/societal response to antisemitism, which incorporates the International Holocaust Alliance definition of “antisemitism” into both state and Federal law, and legal restrictions on methods to supposedly counter antisemitism; the political and/or dominant roles played by Jews in government and society; the control of the public debate on such concerns via the formulation of a Jewish public narrative; the control of what is politically correct in such a debate; the passage of laws deemed necessary to protect Jews as a group separate from all other U.S. groups; the many funding methods used to transfer U.S. citizen monies tax free to both Israel and US Jewish citizens, and many others.

 Jewish Political Organizations

-* Signifies US Political Action Committee (PAC)
+* Signifies U.S. Political Action Committee (PAC).

-# Signifies organizations in other countries
+# Signifies organizations in countries outside the USA.

-Number in the US: 310, of which 90 are PACS.
+Number of groups in the U.S.: 390, of which 49 are PACS.

 Aish HaTorah